corvus-dotnet/Corvus.Pipelines/README.md

 Based on the error condition, you may be able to modify the state to ensure that the failure succeeds on retry.

 For example, imagine you have a step that calls an endpoint that allows you to specify a batch size for a paged result set.
 If you ask for a batch that is too large for it to process at this time it returns a failure status code, and suggests a smaller batch size to use that might succeed.
 You might store this batch size in your state, and lower it if you get one of these "too busy" responses, as a before-retry strategy.

+Or maybe your failed pipeline causes side effects.
+You may wish to execute compensation logic before retrying.

 Or the step calls an API that supports the standard [429 - Too Many Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429) status code with a [Retry-After](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After).
 You could introduce a delay before retrying that respected the value in the header.